 Ask a Priest or Deacon to Officiate Your Wedding

 In order for your wedding to be validly celebrated in the Catholic Church, it must be witnessed by a Roman Catholic bishop, priest or deacon who is in good standing.
-You should consult with him in advance of selecting your date to determine his availability for the date(s) time(s) you will be trying to schedule.
+You should consult with him in advance of selecting your date to determine his availability for the date(s) time(s) you will be trying to schedule at Duke Chapel.
 If it is Fr.
-Juan José whom you want to officiate, inform the DCC Marriage Preparation Coordinator to check Fr.
+Juan José whom you want to officiate, consult with the DCC Marriage Preparation Coordinator to check Fr.
 Juan José’s availability.
-If it is someone other than a priest at the parish where you will be married, you need to contact him and then provide the Church where you are being married (and the DCC) with his contact information.
+If it is someone else, you need to provide the DCC with the contact info of the officiant.

 Schedule the Wedding and Rehearsal

-Once your date and time have been secured, contact the DCC immediately to inform us of this information.
+Once your date and time have been secured, contact the DCC immediately to inform us of the details.
 Indicate if you have a priest/deacon who will be officiating, or if you are asking Fr.
-Juan José to officiate, and schedule your first meeting with the DCC Marriage Preparation Coordinator.
+Juan José to officiate.

 Wedding Ceremony within Mass or without Mass